Senator's human rights objections block some US aid to Egypt | Law-Order

 - United States

-A veteran senator's objections over Egypt's human rights record, including its holding of an estimated 60,000 political prisoners, have compelled the Biden administration to trim a symbolically significant USD 75 million off its planned annual military aid to that country.
+A veteran senator's objections over Egypt's human rights record, including its holding of an estimated 60,000 political prisoners, have compelled the Biden administration to trim a symbolically significant $75 million off its planned annual military aid to that country.

-Senate Appropriations Chairman Patrick Leahy, the senator responsible, said in a statement Monday it was important that US administrations not allow other policy interests to override congressionally mandated attention to Egypt's poor human rights record, ''because the situation facing political prisoners in Egypt is deplorable.''
-The US gives more than USD 1 billion in military aid annually to Egypt, which it views as a regionally important ally to the US and Israel.
-That's despite President Abdel Fattah el-Sisi's record on human rights, including what rights groups say is the killing, imprisonment and torture of critics of the Egyptian government.
+Senate Appropriations Chairman Patrick Leahy, the senator responsible, said in a statement Monday it was important that U.S. administrations not allow other policy interests to override congressionally mandated attention to Egypt's poor human rights record, “because the situation facing political prisoners in Egypt is deplorable.”
+The U.S. gives more than $1 billion in military aid annually to Egypt, which it views as a regionally important ally to the U.S. and Israel.
+That's despite President Abdel Fattah el-Sissi's record on human rights, including what rights groups say is the killing, imprisonment and torture of critics of the Egyptian government.

-The Biden administration said last month it planned to give a portion, USD 170 million, of that USD 300 million.
-It cited Egypt's release of 500 political prisoners.
-Rights advocates, and family members of imprisoned activists called Egypt's releases a token.

-Leahy objected to the administration's decision, urging State to either clarify its standards on the matter or give the money as scholarships to Egyptian students or as military aid to Ukraine, Leahy spokesman David Carle said.
-The funding remained at an impasse until it hit a September 30 spending deadline, and expired.

-Egyptian news organisation Mada Masr first reported the partial block of funding by a senator it did not identify.
+Egyptian news organization Mada Masr first reported the partial block of funding by a senator it did not identify.
 Reuters first reported it was Leahy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)